Hardin County residents concerned solar farms will negatively impact property tax and value

 Daniel Feeser, president of the grassroots group, lives across the street from a proposed solar location, and said the group is working to request an 18-month moratorium for all solar projects in Hardin County.

-A paper and digital petition has been created to get more support for it to leisure time for public education and clarity on requirements for industrial solar in Hardin County.
+A paper and digital petition has been created to get more support for it to ensure time for public education and clarity on requirements for industrial solar in Hardin County.

-Many others in the room were also residents of Cecilia, and all agree of having no issues with solar panels but would prefer to see them in places such as abandoned coal mines, industrial areas, along highways and on rooftops – not next door.
+Many others at the meeting, also residents of Cecilia, all agree there are no issues with solar panels but would prefer to see them in places such as abandoned coal mines, industrial areas, along highways and on rooftops – not next door.

 Related Stories: